Smart authorization

 The submitted SignedTransaction

-When building Psibase apps, the construction of each transaction submitted to the network is done automatically, including any claim and proof aggregation.
-The following sequence diagram shows how the supervisor aggregates claims and proofs.
+When building psibase apps, the construction of each transaction submitted to the network is done automatically, including the aggregation of claims and generation of proofs.
+The following sequence diagram shows an example of a simple transaction being constructed.
 This entire interaction happens on the client-side.

 Conclusion